splunk/observability-workshop/docs/modules/module2/hotrod.md

 hotrod-7cc9fc85b7-n765r   1/1     Running   0          41s
 ```

-To find the IP address assigned to the Hotrod service
+You then need find the IP address assigned to the Hotrod service:

 ```bash
 kubectl get svc